Archiving break records from Pushdown jobs

 Important

-Data sources may have different combination of roles and permissions to allow the creation of break record tables and the ability to write records to them.
+Data sources may have different combinations of roles and permissions to allow the creation of break record tables and the ability to write records to them.
 Therefore, we recommend you review the connection requirements specific to your data source when you use Archive Break Records.

 5. Select the Archive Break Records option.